-M. A. Rosa is an Army veteran, avid long-distance hiker, freelance editor and writer from Bangor, Maine.
-She volunteers with a parrot refuge, tow youth outreach groups, and continued community service following the Buddhist path.
+M. A. Rosa is an Army veteran, avid long-distance hiker, freelance editor, and writer from Bangor, Maine.
+She volunteers with a parrot refuge, works with youth outreach groups, and continued community service following the Buddhist path.
 She adores traveling in the UK, a British history and politics enthusiast focusing on the Paston letters and history previous to Caesar’s first landing.
 She aspires to write a historical fiction piece on Margaret Paston.
-M. A. Rosa is working on traditionally publishing a four book series with plenty of hikes in between.
+M. A. Rosa is working on traditionally publishing a four-book series with plenty of hikes in between.

 Writing Blog for Authors